 Grieving is a natural process and, if honoured and acknowledged, in time things do become easier; the heaviness is not as heavy; and functioning becomes more possible.
 However, unfortunately, often people suppress their grief for various reasons and this can impede that natural process.
 For instance, some people experience complicated bereavement where guilt, anger or other unresolved issues could get in the way of accepting and letting go.

 This is ultimately what grieving involves – accepting and letting go.
 That is what helps to make it easier.
 However, it is very important to realise that letting go does NOT mean forgetting.
 Rather it means letting of of the person, animal or experience in this realm and experiencing them in another way.
 Thus, meaning becomes very important.
 I often compare grieving to trauma.
-Trauma is when something happens that is out of the norm (and causes injury, disability or death to self or others close to the person).
-Thus, the loss often is a trauma in itself but it is also a trauma in that it is out of the norm.
+Trauma is when something happens that is out of the norm (and causes the threat of or actual injury, disability or death to self or others close to the person).
+Thus, the loss is often a trauma in itself and trauma is helped by finding a supportive/more healthy meaning for what happened.

 We make sense of the world by comparing all that happens to little files in our brain which determine how to feel and respond in various circumstances (based on previous experiences).
 There is no file for the trauma or loss.
 Consequently, there is no way to give it meaning.
 Accepting and letting go involves having to find new meaning/a different way of understanding in relation to the loss.
-This can be different for everyone, especially considering cultural and religious contexts.
 And often this is where people get really stuck and need help.
 There are plenty of books that can assist and of course there are counsellors/therapists and also others who have experienced loss before who can help with this process.

 The process of healing from grief can seem impossible.
 However, if you change your view of healing from that of getting back to ‘normal’ to rather finding a new way of being then healing is possible.
 Healing from grief is a transformation.
 It is a transformation of how you see yourself, life and your relationship to the deceased/lost experience.
 Acknowledging this change and giving yourself gentle space and caring time to do this is what enables healing.
 Resisting the change impedes the natural grieving process.